 Unfortunately, we make it all too easy for hackers by using simple and easy to guess passwords.
 “123456” is still the most commonly used password throughout the world and provides no protection whatsoever should a hacker target a device.

 Sophisticated hackers will even use specialist software that enables them to test thousands of possible username and password combinations per second demonstrating the sheer brute force used to attack.
-60% of people use the same username and password for all their accounts so if hackers are able to gain access to one account, they have free reign to break into them all.
+60% of people use the same username and password credentials for all their accounts so if hackers are able to gain access to one account, they have free reign to break into them all.

 As soon as hackers gain access to this personal information, they can use it to commit identity fraud, sell on to criminal third parties or simply clear out bank accounts and never be seen again.

 Creating a strong password is crucial in protecting our online identity and ensuring that we don’t become easy targets for hackers.
 Here are 5 top tips to improve password security.